2KAbhishek/octohub.nvim/README.md

 </div>

-`octohub.nvim` is a Neovim plugin that lets you manage, explore, and understand your GitHub repositories directly from within Neovim.
-With this plugin, you can view, filter, and sort repositories, view activity events, contributions, repository stats, and more — all without leaving your editor.
+**octohub.nvim** is a Neovim plugin for managing and exploring GitHub repositories directly within the editor.
+It lets you view, filter, and sort repositories, track activity, and access profile and contribution stats, all without leaving Neovim.
-It brings your GitHub profile and contribution stats directly into Neovim, providing a comprehensive GitHub experience within your editor.

 ## ✨ Features